Annual Day of Service - Saturday, August 9th, 2014

-Thank you so much for your interest in the annual UNC School of Medicine Day of Service!
-Please look over the various service project descriptions for the day of service and then fill out your preferences on the Google form.
+I want to first congratulate all of you on becoming a part of the best medical school there is!
+Secondly, thank you so much for your interest in the annual UNC School of Medicine Day of Service!
+Please look over the various service project descriptions for the day of service and then fill out the Google form to get signed up.
 Also, if you’d like to buy a T-shirt, that will be done through the same Google form.

 WMS VP of Community Service